jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 ### Lost IMAP connections
 There's an attempt to fix issues with lost IMAP connections (to Office 365).
 Contrary to the original extension, EmailReplicas don't immediately disappear when the mail can not be seen anymore.
-It's stored for 7 more days after it's last seen.
+The email record is still kept for 7 days after the email was last seen.

-Benefit: if the e-mail wasn't seen due to a lost IMAP connection, the EmailReplica got deleted with the original Combodo extension.
+Benefit: if the email wasn't seen due to a lost IMAP connection, the EmailReplica got deleted with the original Combodo extension.
-If in the next run the IMAP connection functions properly, the e-mail would be reprocessed as 'new' - which led to new tickets being created.
+If in the next run the IMAP connection functions properly, the email would be reprocessed as 'new' - which led to new tickets being created.

 ## Cookbook

 PHP
 * how to rename value enums by running queries during installation (ModuleInstallerAPI)
 * how to columns value enums by running queries during installation (ModuleInstallerAPI)
+* how to implement a background process (```iBackgroundProcess```)

 ## Creating new additional policies
 Enforcing certain rules or simply adding your own basic logic to set Ticket info or derive a caller (Person) can be done by writing your own class implementing the **iPolicy** interface.